act-rules/act-rules.github.io/_rules/first-focusable-element-is-link-to-main-8a213c.md

 name: First focusable element is link to main content
 rule_type: atomic
 description: |
-  This rule checks that the first focusable element is a link to the main content of the page
+  This rule checks that the first focusable element is a link to non-repeated content in the page
 accessibility_requirements:
   wcag-technique:G1: # Adding a link at the top of each page that goes directly to the main content area
     forConformance: false